clugg/coinspot-py/README.md

-REMEMBER to assign your API key and secret to the _api_key and _api_secret variables, as they are currently blank.
+REMEMBER to assign your API key and secret to the _api_key and _api_secret variables, as they are currently blank. paste your API key and secret in config.py!

 ## Usage